viboes/std-make/doc/proposal/reflection/TupleLikeToProductType.md

 Note that `std::pair`, `std::tuple` and `std::array` are *TypeConstructible*, but `std::pair` and `std::array` limit either in the number or in the kind of types (all the same).

-A c-array is not type *TypeConstructible* as it cannot be returned by value.
+A c-array is not *TypeConstructible* as it cannot be returned by value.

 # Design Rationale

 ## Locating the interface on a specific namespace